-By Cat Way.
-Last Updated 23rd July 2024.
-Just because an accident or injury is classified as being minor does not mean that the victim doesn’t suffer painful injuries, or that their life is not impacted significantly.
+Last Updated 21st January 2025.
+Just because an accident or injury is considered minor, it does not mean that the victim doesn’t suffer painful injuries or that their life is not affected.
 Put simply, even a small injury can have dire consequences for the victim.
 That’s why we put together this guide on making a minor injury at work claim.

-If you’d rather speak with someone now about claiming for a minor injury at work, then you can call us on 0800 073 8804 or speak with us now via our live chat.
+If you’d rather speak with someone now about claiming compensation for a minor work injury, you can contact us directly:

 Select A Section: